gdsfactory/gdsfactory/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**

-- [ ] I have checked the documentation and found no answer
+- [ ] I have reviewed the documentation but found no relevant solution.
-- [ ] I have checked the issues and found no answer
+- [ ] I have searched the existing issues and found no resolution.
-- [ ] Im using the latest GDSFactory version and python 3.10, 3.11 or 3.12.
-Please copy below the output for this code:
+- [ ] I am using the latest version of GDSFactory with Python 3.10, 3.11, or 3.12.
+Below is the output for the following code
+- [ ] I acknowledge that, as an open-source project, the maintainers may not have the capacity to address this issue.
+I am willing to contribute by fixing it myself or hiring someone to resolve it (contact@gdsfactory.com).
+Otherwise, I understand that the issue may remain unresolved.

 ```python
 import sys